Credit Scoring: Part 7 – Further Considerations in Credit Risk Modelling

 By: Natasha Mashanovich, Senior Data Scientist at World Programming, UK

-Part 7: Further Considerations in Credit Risk Modeling
+Part 7: Further Considerations in Credit Risk Modelling

-To satisfy the main hallmarks of scientific model development – rigor, testability, replicability and precision, and confidence – it is important to consider model validation and how to deal with unbalanced data.
-This article outlines advanced validation framework that can be utilized to satisfy those hallmarks, and provides a brief overview of methodologies frequently applied when dealing with unbalanced data.
+To satisfy the main hallmarks of scientific model development – rigour, testability, replicability and precision, and confidence – it is important to consider model validation and how to deal with unbalanced data.
+This article outlines advanced validation framework that can be utilised to satisfy those hallmarks, and provides a brief overview of methodologies frequently applied when dealing with unbalanced data.

 Advanced Validation Framework